Mistakes marketers make when rebranding can cost them over time. Most marketers evolve their brands

 The rebrand’s story must be believable, given the actual brand experience and customer perception.
 It must also hold credibility internally.
 If employees who live the brand day-to-day don’t believe, the target audience won’t either.

 Limiting the influence of branding partners.

-Good branding consultants are more than graphic designers.
+are more than graphic designers.
 The best ones help develop new products, expand demographic focuses, and even streamline business operations.
 Rein them in when needed, but don’t limit their areas of influence.